WonderWorld: Interactive 3D Scene Generation from a Single Image: Introduction

-In this paper, we propose a framework named WonderWorld for interactive scene generation.
-Our input is a single image, and our output is a set of connected yet diverse 3D scenes.
-To address the speed issue, our core technique involves \techfull, whose optimization requires less than 1 second due to a principled, geometry-based initialization, and a layer-wise scene generation, where each scene is parsed for regions where disocclusion could happen and then pre-generating content to fill these special regions.
-To address the geometry distortion problem, we introduce a guided diffusion-based depth estimation method that ensures the alignment between the geometry of the extrapolated and existing scenes.
+In this work, we propose a framework named WonderWorld for interactive scene generation.
+Our input is a single image that depicts the starting scene, as well as online user controls of camera movement and content prompts.
+Our output is a set of coherently connected 3D scenes, forming a comprehensive world, according to the online user controls.
+To address the speed issue, our core technique includes a novel scene representation, \techfull (\tech), and the algorithm to generate it from a single view.
+This allows generating a scene (i.e., the visual and geometric content conditioned on a text prompt and any existing scenes) in less than 10 seconds on a single GPU.
+To mitigate the geometry distortion problem, we introduce a guided depth diffusion method to improve the alignment between the geometry of the newly generated scenes and existing scenes.

-Using our framework, extrapolating or generating a scene takes less than 10 seconds on a single A6000 GPU.
-This breakthrough unlocks the potential for interactive scene generation, allowing users to extrapolate a single image into a vast and immersive virtual world.
-Our approach enables new possibilities for applications in virtual reality, gaming, and creative design, where users can quickly generate and explore diverse 3D scenes.
+WonderWorld unlocks the potential for interactive scene generation, allowing users to extrapolate a single image into a vast and immersive 3D world.
+Our approach enables new possibilities for applications in virtual reality, gaming, and creative design, where users can quickly generate and explore diverse 3D worlds.
+In summary, our contributions are three-folded: \begin{itemize}[leftmargin=*] \item We propose WonderWorld, the first approach that enables interactive 3D scene generation where a user can interactively create diverse, connected scenes with low latency. \item We introduce the \tech representation for fast scene generation and the algorithm to generate it from a single view.
+We further introduce the guided depth diffusion to mitigate geometry distortion. \item We showcase and evaluate interactive generation on various examples, such as nature, city, and campus. \end{itemize}